achingono/Northwind/README.md

 ===================

 Probably so, but all comments are welcome.
 I had no real incentive to demonstrate any other technology besides the ones listed above.
-I'm pretty sure this can be improved.
+I'm pretty sure this can be improved (especially the scaffolding code - it's super ugly, I know).